-Results of the RIFLE STEACS clinical trial reported at TCT 2011November 10th, 2011 in Cardiology /
+Results of the RIFLE STEACS clinical trial reported at TCT 2011November 10, 2011 in Medicine & Health / Cardiology

 Results of a randomized clinical trial suggest that using the transradial approach for angioplasty in patients with ST elevation acute coronary syndrome is preferable to the femoral approach, and should be the recommended access route.